duaneking/duaneking/README.md

 # For Recruiters

 Dear Recruiter,
   Thank you for your interest in my skills and services.
-I'm currently on the market because my prior employer was not what I was told.

 I'm not interested in non-FTE roles.
 Do not ask.

 I'm not interested in a commute or going to an office.
 Do not ask me to commute or travel.

 I'm not interested in relocation of any kind.
 Do not ask me to relocate.

 I'm not interested in working non-PST hours.
 Do not ask me to timeshift.